TeddyLoid: Career

-In 2016, TeddyLoid was the fifth most listened to Japanese artist outside of Japan on Spotify.
-Also in 2016, TeddyLoid made his first American performance in Milwaukee, Wisconsin as a DJ for a concert at Anime MKE.

-In 2018, he worked with virtual youtuber Kizuna AI to produce the single "melty world", which he later remixed himself in 2020 to produce a "black" version of the title to sound like it was sung by Kizuna AI's cynical alternate ego, Kizuna AI Black.
+In 2016, TeddyLoid was the fifth most-listened-to Japanese artist outside of Japan on Spotify.
+In 2018, he worked with virtual YouTuber Kizuna AI to produce the single "melty world", which he later remixed himself in 2020 to create a "black" version of the title to sound like it was sung by Kizuna AI's cynical alternate ego, Kizuna AI Black.
+February 17, 2018, TeddyLoid made his first American performance in Milwaukee, Wisconsin as a DJ for a concert at Anime Milwaukee.